 Journey Activity Report

-The Journey Activity report provides a complete picture of each journey and its tracks showing learner completion status.
+The Journey Activity report (beta) provides a complete picture of each journey and its tracks showing learner completion status.

 Report insights

-The Journey Detail report shows you:
+The Journey Activity report shows you:

 • For each journey how many unique learners and completions there are.